Degrees, Certificates, & Transfer Programs

 Program Learning Outcomes:

-• The student will demonstrate competency in the necessary knowledge, skills, and abilities required for the practice of veterinary technology in a wide scope of practice settings.
+-The student will demonstrate entry-level competency in the necessary knowledge, skills, and abilities required for the practice of veterinary technology in a wide range of practice settings.

 - Major: 90

 -English proficiency: ENGL 1A, 1AH, 1S & 1T, or equivalent.

 -Mathematics proficiency: MATH 105, 180, or any MATH course approved for Foothill GE Area V, Communication & Analytical Thinking.

 A minimum of 90 units is required* to include:

 -Completion of one of the following general education patterns: Foothill General Education, CSU General Education Breadth Requirements or the Intersegmental General Education Transfer Curriculum (IGETC)

 -A valid Adult CPR certificate is required at time of graduation.